mishrabhi/C-Programming/Functions/functions.md

 * A function is defined to get some task done.

 * A function is called in order to be used.

+* In C programming lanuage we can call the function in two different ways- call by reference or call by value.We can see example of this in problems folder.